itbusina/testlemon-docs/docs/readme.md

 - Requests are sent via HTTP using ```GET``` method, if not specified.
 - Requests are executed sequentially.
 Pass ```-p``` argument to execute in parallel.
 - Request is considered successful if the response contains the successful status code.
-- When the directory is passed as a source, all files with ```*.json``` extension from this directory and all subdirectories are read.
+- When the directory is passed as a source, all files with ```*.json``` extension are read from this directory and all subdirectories.

 # Documentation